 Before entering the public policy world, Christine was an English teacher at a public school and a residential treatment center, both in Utah.

 Christine has a bachelor’s degree in English Teaching from Brigham Young University and a law degree from the Sandra Day O’Connor College of Law at Arizona State University.
-During her time in law school, she interned at think tanks and government offices including the Goldwater Institute, the Arizona Office of the Governor, the Heritage Foundation and the U.S. Senate Judiciary Committee.
+During law school, she interned at think tanks and government offices including the Goldwater Institute, the Arizona Office of the Governor, the Heritage Foundation and the U.S. Senate Judiciary Committee.